Galves: It's E for Evidence

 It’s the fifth book in West’s Interactive Series, which provides law students with extensive hyperlinking to media, research resources, Black’s Law Dictionary, and supplemental online resources.

 Technological trailblazing is nothing new for Galves.
 Nearly a decade ago, he wrote the first law review article to attach media and have hyperlinked footnotes.
-A strong proponent of technology in the courtroom and the classroom, he has taught Computer-Assisted Litigation at Pacific McGeorge and other law schools.
+A strong proponent of technology in the courtroom and the classroom, he has taught Computer-Assisted Litigation at McGeorge and other law schools.